Drones and Drone Photography for Hikers

 When purchasing a drone to bring with you on your hikes, there are three main factors apart from the price.
 In no particular order as the priority of one factor over the other will depend on your intended use:

-Something like the Mavic Mini or Autel Nano will allow you to understand whether flying drones is something you like and intend to do and keep doing long-term.
+For instance, something like the DJI Mino 4 Pro or Autel Nano Plus will allow you to understand whether flying drones is something you like and intend to do and keep doing long-term.
+At the same time, you’ll have plenty of fun doing so

 These entry models may not have as good image quality as more expensive ones, but they should be enough in most cases.
 This is an example of an image taken with the first Mavic Air.
 With its 1/2.3” CMOS, 12 MP sensor, the image quality is decent enough:

-In addition, the best advantages of drones in this category have their weight and extreme packability.
-Drones in this category typically weigh less than 250 grams.
+Additionally, the best advantages of drones in this category are their weight and extreme packability.
+Drones in this category typically weigh less than 250 grams, so you also have more freedom in terms of where you can fly them.

-If you are hiking ultra-light or don’t need large photo prints, this may be your best choice.
+If you are hiking ultra-light or don’t need large photo prints, drones in this category are your best choice.

 Next in line, we have medium-level drones.

-They offer a good balance between price, features and image quality.
-This is the category of the Mavic Air 2S or Autel Evo Lite and the likes.
+They offer a great balance between price, features, and image quality.
+This is the category of the DJI Air 3, or the older DJI Air 2s, and the like.
 They are heavier and more expensive than the entry-level models, and in terms of battery life, they rate about the same.

-Their main advantage is the larger sensor.
-A larger sensor means better low-light performance and better image quality.
-The Mavic Air 2 has a 1/2” sensor, while the Mavic Air 2 has a 1” sensor, which is a big deal.
+Still, the older DJI Air 2s has a 1” sensor, which is a big deal for some.
 This also translates into more post-processing latitude.
 So if you like to play around with post-processing and edit raw files, this is also something you should consider.
+To be fair though, the Air 2s has a much shorter flying time, about half.

-On the flipside, Drones in this category are heavier to hiker around with, although not by that much.
+On the flip side, drones in this category are heavier to hike around with, although not by that much.
 Depending on how many batteries you are planning to bring with you, you may be looking at a few hundred grams to 500+ grams extra.

 Prosumer level drones

-The most expensive models like the Mavic 2 Pro or the Mavic 3 have the best image quality but are quite heavy to bring on long hikes.
-Their bonuses are image quality and the controllable aperture and flight time; the latter is true only for the Mavic 3.
+The most expensive models like the Mavic 3 Pro, the Mavic 3, or Mavic 3 Classic have the best image quality but are quite heavy to bring on long hikes.
+Their bonuses are image quality, the variable aperture, and flight time; the latter is true only for the Mavic 3.
 The weight may still be acceptable for day hikes or hikes with overnight stays.
-Compromises may be required, for example, leaving one telelens or a wide-angle at home in favour of the drone.
+Compromises may be required, for example, leaving one telelens or a wide-angle at home in favor of the drone.

 My Personal Considerations